dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Store block headers only, so they can't verify that other transactions in the block are valid.
   * They trust the fully validating nodes.
   * Need only 20 Mb of storage.
+  * SPV nodes only download the block headers, verify PoW on the headers and then download the branches (in the block's Merkle tree) that are relevant to them.

 **Limitations to the Bitcoin Protocol**
 * Hard coded limits :